 A creature that reads emotions.
 A double-edged sword.
 A pain in the ass.

 The crowd grew in size and density, flooding the entire market square.
 Forceful shoves of onlookers pushed Dimitry further towards the center.
-That was good.
+This was good.
 The more packed the venue, the easier it would be to sneak out undetected.
 He wiped a sweaty palm against his pants, then turned his gaze towards the central platform.

 The performers on stage began to clap, and the crowd followed suit.
 Their speed and volume rose until shouts and hands slapping against one another drowned out individual voices.
 A dozen men in tights held hands, forming a circle.
 They spun round and round as if preparing for a dramatic finale.